fastrde/abee/README.md

 Why?
 --------

-I am to lazy to don't write the same stuff over and over again.
+I am to lazy to write the same stuff over and over again.
 Due to the structure of a meteor-app you have to do this stuff in multiple directories and/or multiple files.
 So i decided to let a bit of software do that work.

 Installation
 ----------------